The Tailor of Gloucester: Reception

 Potter gave a copy of the book to her Chelsea tailor who, in turn, displayed it to a representative of the trade journal, The Tailor & Cutter.
 The journal's review appeared on Christmas Eve 1903:[...] we think it is by far the prettiest story connected with tailoring we have ever read, and as it is full of that spirit of Peace on Earth, Goodwill to Men, we are not ashamed to confess that it brought the moisture to our eyes, as well as the smile to our face.
 It is got up in choicest style and illustrated by twenty-seven of the prettiest pictures it is possible to imagine.

 Adaptations

 In 1988, Rabbit Ears Productions produced a storyteller version with narration by Meryl Streep, drawings by David Jorgensen and music by The Chieftains.

 Ian Holm played the tailor in a live-action TV adaptation in 1989 which included Thora Hird and Jude Law in an early part as the Mayor's stableboy.

 In 1993, the tale was adapted to animation for the BBC anthology series, The World of Peter Rabbit and Friends.
 Derek Griffiths was the voice of Simpkin, with Ian Holm reprising his role as the tailor.
 The episode was dedicated to Dianne Jackson who died of cancer on New Year's Eve 1992.

+In popular culture

+Since the early 1970s, Hertford College, Oxford has kept a resident college cat called Simpkin, named after the character from The Tailor of Gloucester.
+This tradition was started by the former college principal Geoffrey Warnock.

+The city of Gloucester has a specific shop in the old centre of the city dedicated to the story called ‘The Tailor of Gloucester Museum and Shop’.
+The shop sells various books and souvenirs of Beatrix Potter’s books, but there is also a replica waistcoat made by local seamstresses of Gloucester.
+The shop also has a replica room in the form of The Tailor of Gloucester’s living room in his cottage.
+It is a popular location for fans of Beatrix Potter, especially fans of the story.